 It goes without saying that drinking plenty of water in Morocco is necessary.
-If there is ever a time to be worried about hydration, it is when you are in the Sahara Desert.
+If there is ever a time to be worried about hydration, it’s when you’re in the Sahara Desert!

 You’re in Africa.
 Enough said.

-Some rely on a local method of “amber stones,” which Moroccans seem to swear by.
-If that doesn’t work: the good old tried and tested repellant.
+Some rely on the local method of ‘amber stones’ which Moroccans seem to swear by.
+But if that doesn’t work: the good old tried and tested insect repellant is a must.

 Both out of respect to local customs and to protect from the heat, scarves are the best travel accessory in Morocco.
-Whether I wrapped them around me when cold, wrapped my head when hot or covered my hair in a mosque, scarves are necessary.
+Whether I wrapped them around me when I was cold, wrapped my head when I was hot or covered my hair in a mosque, scarves are necessary.

-Likewise, loose fitting pants are the best way to go in Morocco.
+Likewise, loose fitting pants are key when you pack for Morocco.
 Forget the jeans, the hot weather will just make you feel like you’re walking around in a sausage casing.

-Similar to the head scarves, it is out of respect for ladies to bring long dresses and skirts to Morocco to cover up.
+Similar to the head scarves, it’s out of respect for ladies to bring long dresses and skirts to Morocco to cover up.

-Sneakers in the High Atlas, sandals in Marrakech, flip flops at the Sahara camp – bring shoes for wherever you’re going.
+Sneakers in the High Atlas, sandals in Marrakech, flip flops at the Sahara camp – bring suitable shoes for wherever you’re going.
+Trust us.

 I didn’t think I would need a swimsuit in Morocco, but when we arrived in the Sahara and had time to kill by a hotel pool it was incredible to cool off and evade the heat.

-Sunglasses are an obvious necessity in Marrakech to protect your eyes from the sun, but also for walking through the medina to browse without a vendor catching your gaze and hawking their products for the next 15 minutes.
+Sunglasses are an obvious necessity in Marrakech to protect your eyes, but also for walking through the medina to browse without a vendor catching your gaze and hawking their products for the next 15 minutes.